Northern Counties Transport Society History

 Between its formation and September 1981, c42 magazines were officially produced by the society.
 Frequency varied between three and four per year.
 As well as a list of forthcoming excursions they contained articles as well as reports of observations, excursions and rolling stock alterations.

 BWRE had owned a duplicating machine which on its demise was purchased by Viva Transport Publications.
 This company had been formed by Barry Towey and Dave Felton operating from Dave’s home at 76 Heywood Street, Bury.
 Viva Transport Publications was responsible for doing all the societies printing at cost, which included the magazine.
 This arrangement continued until March 1972, the final magazine produced being the 11th (April – June 1972).
 Viva Transport Publications ceased to operate on 1st April 1972 although the involvement of Dave Felton in the company appears to have ceased the previous summer.
 Barry Towey edited the 10th magazine but had then resigned, his attentions focusing on Dinting Railway Centre and BAHAMAS although still credited as compiler of the stock books until late 1973.
 The 12th magazine, edited by Paul Gasgarth, appears to have been produced on the same duplicator as previously.
-Thus, probable it had passed to the Society in April 1972 and was initially located at the home of Allan Fawcett in Barnoldswick.
+Thus, probably it had passed to the Society in April 1972 and was initially located at the home of Allan Fawcett in Barnoldswick.
 By the 14th edition, if not earlier, it was located at Harry and Penny Howells home in Swinton.
 This edition, published at the end of 1972, is the first to have ‘Printed and Published by the N.C.T.S.
 44, Stanwell Road, Swinton’ on the cover.
 The comment from one of those involved in the ‘collatathons’ that “The aged Gestetner machine was a temperamental creature at the best of times”, suggests that it was indeed the same machine.

 The logistics of printing, collating and distributing the magazine was a humongous task.
 Initially this took place at the home of Dave Felton in Bury with help rendered by Stuart Warr amongst others.
 This took at least two days, the first being devoted to the often messy job of printing, the second to collating.
 When the Howell’s took over they used to arrange a day long ‘collatathon’ at their house in Swinton.
 Most of the duplicating work had been done by Harry and Penny in advance of the ‘collatathon’.
 The boring activity of checking every page, collating them in order, stapling them and putting them into envelopes being made tolerable though chat, banter and the copious amounts of culinary delicacies prepared by Penny.
 Graham Barlow and Bill Whitaker have fond memories of participating in these ‘collatathons’.